zio/zio/docs/howto/interop/with-cats-effect.md

 ### Cats Effect 3.x

-To run `ZQueue` with Cats Effect 3.x we also need to provide an instance of `Dispatcher` to our contextual environment:
+To run `Queue` with Cats Effect 3.x we also need to provide an instance of `Dispatcher` to our contextual environment:

 ```scala
 import zio.interop.Queue